 The Merger Plan is a project-specific plan intended to outline how the Merger Process will be conducted for an individual project; it provides the Merger Team with flexibility to identify the best approach to evaluate a specific project in the Merger Process, rather than to simply meet a schedule.
-The Merger Plan should be developed after Merger Pre-Screening and updated as needed through the Merger process.
-Please see the Merger Plan Guidance for more information.
+The Merger Plan should be developed after Merger Pre-Screening and updated as needed through the Merger Process.